yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 # FHIR RDF as a Bridge to the Semantic Web in Healthcare

-This tutorial shows how FHIR medical records, represented in RDF, can be processed by a reasoner to identify diagnoses that were not directly coded.
-Two examples are demonstrated.
-Leveraging the
-SNOMED CT ontology, a FHIR DiagnosticReport for malignant neoplasm is inferred to be an instance of CancerDiagnosis; and a report of a thyroid tumor is inferred to be a thyroid disease diagnosis.
+This tutorial shows how FHIR RDF medical records using SNOMED-CT can be processed by a reasoner to identify diagnoses that were not directly coded.
+Two examples are demonstrated: a FHIR DiagnosticReport for malignant neoplasm is inferred to be an instance of CancerDiagnosis; and a report of a thyroid tumor is inferred to be a thyroid disease diagnosis.

-This approach is useful in primary and secondary care institutions to determine the number of patients that belong to a particular group of diagnoses.
+This approach is useful in primary and secondary care institutions to count or identify patients that belong to a particular group of diagnoses.
-Instead of explicitly querying for every possible kind of report that would indicate the target diagnosis -- such as cancer or thyroid disease -- the reasoner uses SNOMED CT's ontology to infer that diagnosis based on its subclass relationships.
+Instead of explicitly querying for every possible code that would indicate the target diagnosis -- such as cancer or thyroid disease -- the reasoner uses SNOMED-CT's ontology to infer that diagnosis based on subclass relationships.

 This tutorial is based on a
 [Yosemite Project webinar](http://yosemiteproject.org/fhir-rdf-as-a-bridge-to-the-semantic-web-in-healthcare/)